tsitsiflora/currency_converter/README.md

-# currency_converter
-A currency convertor API
+# A currency convertor API

 ## Prerequisites